juanluelguerre/pact-workshop-dotnet-core-v3/readme.md

 }
 ```

-Add the middleware in `Startup.cs`, includeing the `using` statement:
+Add the middleware in `Startup.cs`, including the `using` statement:

 ```csharp
 using provider.Middleware;